naoxio/ukuvota/src/content/en/Introduction.md

-Ukuvota: Borrowed from the Zulu word for 'to vote', our web application streamlines the voting process.

 It unfolds in two phases:

 - Collection: Anyone can submit solution proposals to a given topic.
 We aim to pool a diverse set of ideas.